diyefi/Puma-HowTo/doc/spin1/assembly13_after_reflow.md

 ## Assembly (through-hole)

-From this point on all components will be soldered by hand with a soldering iron.
+From this point on, all components will be soldered by hand with a soldering iron.

 #### MCU power supply
 /-- 337x260 img/throughhole/DSCF9175.JPG ""

 - **C2** *(10µF)* Polarised tantalum capacitor;

 Make sure that it is oriented correctly as per the silkscreen, positive lead closest to the MCU.

-Note, the longest lead is positive, if no markings are visible.
+Note; the longest lead is positive, if no markings are visible.
 --/
 /-- 337x260 img/throughhole/DSCF9179.JPG "" **C2** tantalum capacitor installed.
 --/